Ivory Coast (Côte d'Ivoire)

 DANCE OF THE JUGGLERS (DANSE DES JONGLEURS)

-Deep in the forest clad mountains of Man, we will seek out other spectacular dances of the Dan (Yacuba, Guéré, We), a sub-culture of the Senufo people including the Dance of the Jugglers, one of the oddest performances of our tour.
+Deep in the forest clad mountains of Man, we will seek out other spectacular dances of the Dan (Yacouba, Guéré, We), a sub-culture of the Senoufo people including the Dance of the Jugglers, one of the oddest performances of our tour.
 Here young girls are dressed up and placed into a trance before they are tossed into the air and caught safely by an older male performer.
 The trance emboldens the young girls in their performance, allowing them to fearlessly approach their guardian who twirls them, tosses them and swings them around as part of the act.

-Another performance of the Dan people, Gle is the literal term for ‘mask’.
+Another performance of the Dan people, Gla is the literal term for ‘mask’.
 Connecting the living with the spirits of the sacred forest, large masked dancers appear in a performance to celebrate aspects of Dan society.
 We will see a variety of masks during this performance, each of them guarded by a young man who yells to keep the dancer in control and also to translate the dancer’s language to the crowd.
 On our first tour, we met three individual dancers – the Zehego (Chameleon), Zeblion (Monkey) and Gambié (Comedian) but many exist and they are brought out depending on the demands of the community on the day.

 Much celebrated for their art and export globally Dan masks are usually carved from timber and they are dressed in a variety of costumes including long strands of raffia and fabric.